 08 Jun Network Discovery: A Detailed Overview

 Businesses today operate with significantly larger and more complex networks than ever before.
 BYOD policies, SaaS applications and hybrid/remote workforces have further propelled this paradigm shift.
-All of this makes it more challenging for managed service providers (MSPs) to gain the required visibility into client IT environments.
-However, network discovery can help MSPs address this challenge.
+All of this makes it a challenge for both IT professionals and MSPs as they struggle to gain the required visibility into the IT environments of their organizations and clients respectively.
+However, with network discovery, you can turn this challenge into an opportunity.

-Let’s understand what network discovery is, its importance in today’s IT landscape and how your MSP can use it to keep track of client IT environments more effectively while enhancing recurring revenue.
+But first, let’s understand what network discovery is, its importance in today’s IT landscape and how you can track your IT environments more effectively.

 What is network discovery?